stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 image: https://stormpath.com/images/blog/og-node-stormpath.png
 title: Stormpath Node.js Quickstart
 ---
+Welcome to the Node.js Quickstart!

 This quickstart will get you up and running with Stormpath in about 10 minutes and give you a good initial feel for the Stormpath Node.js SDK.
+During this quickstart, you will do the following:

+ * Install Stormpath with npm
+ * Create an API Key that allows you to make REST API calls with Stormpath
+ * Register an Application
+ * Create a User Account
+ * Search for a User Account
+ * Authenticate a User Account

 Let's get started!

 ***